RaviMohan19/MyAmpModApp/README.md

 consists of the following components

 - Amplitude measured in Volts
 - Frequency measured in HZ or frequency is interpreted as reciprocal of time in seconds
 - Phase measured in degrees

-4. Representation
+## Expressions for R Representation

 Message is represented by